 A: It’s expensive to live here.
 The mining boom has pushed the prices up on everything – from a bottle of water to breakfast in a café, housing and furniture to public transport and petrol.
 I often hear people complain that Perth is priced for the mining community and the rest of us mere mortals are forgotten about and I’m starting to see that now.
 In reality, we’ve gone from being a financially comfortable family to being money-conscious again.

 I never thought I’d say it but I miss the cold weather!
 Whilst I enjoy summer, we’ve had days so hot that I’ve actually craved a bit of cold wind or rain to fall on my skin.
-I miss my family and friends, forest walks with the kids, a good English cup of tea, Marmite on toast, decent priced bookshops, windy walks along the beach, the buzz of London...
+I miss my family and friends, forest walks with the kids, a good English cup of tea, Marmite on toast, decently priced bookshops, windy walks along the beach, the buzz of London...

 There are many things I miss, but there are many things I love about Australia too.